COVID-19 Care Preparation and Pathways

 - presence of significant co-morbidities and/or risk factors for higher disease severity e.g. diabetes, cardiovascular disease, immunocompromised, chronic renal failure.

-These consumers need to be monitored regularly.
+These consumers need to be considered more carefully by a healthcare professional and monitored regularly.
 The consumer will be advised to contact their GP or other healthcare provider who can monitor their condition.
+Most of these patients will still be able to self-care at home, but some may be eligible for anti-viral therapies or other medicines to help shorten the duration of illness or reduce the risk of the infection getting worse.

 Primary healthcare providers will be notified by Healthdirect Australia if their patient has been triaged as ‘medium risk’.
 If a COVID-19-positive person does not have a regular GP, they will be referred to the Healthdirect Service Finder or encouraged to find a GP or local respiratory clinic which are specifically designed for COVID-19 positive patients.